mehulagg/gitlab/doc/user/packages/dependency_proxy/index.md

 1. Using the manifest, the Docker client requests a collection of layers, also known as blobs, one at a time.

-The Docker Hub rate limit is based on GET requests for the manifest.
+The Docker Hub rate limit is based on the number of GET requests for the manifest.
 The Dependency Proxy will cache both the manifest and blobs for a given image, so when you request it again, Docker Hub does not have to be contacted.

-> If we cache the manifest, how do we know if a tagged image gets outdated?
+> If we cache the manifest, how do we know if a tagged image gets stale?

 If you are using an image tag like `alpine:latest`, the image will change over time.
 This means the manifest will contain different information about which blobs to request.
 So we need a way to check if the manifest is stale without causing the rate limit to be effected.

-Luckily, Docker has allowed HEAD requests for the manifest to not count towards the rate limit, and they include a digest (checksum) value in the header that can be used to determine if a manifest has changed.
+Luckily, Docker does not count HEAD requests for the image manifest towards the rate limit.
+For example, we can make a HEAD request for `alpine:latest`, view the digest (checksum) value returned in the header, and determine if a manifest has changed.

 The Dependency Proxy starts all requests with a HEAD request so we know whether or not the manifest needs to be re-pulled, and will only do so if it has become stale.